 Lower Keys Marsh Rabbit Facts

 - Firstly, the Lower Keys Marsh Rabbit (Sylvilagus palustris hefneri) remains perhaps the most endangered species of rabbit currently known to man.
-It was named in honor of Hugh Hefner.
+Those who discovered it chose, for reasons of their own, to name the dainty wonder of Nature in honor of Hugh Hefner.

-- It also ranks as the smallest and rarest of the three marsh rabbit subspecies.
-Quite sadly, all three face serious threats to their continue existence.
+- Furthermore, this dainty creature also holds yet another distinction.
+That’s because the newly recognized species ranks as the smallest and rarest of the three known marsh rabbit subspecies.
+Quite sadly, however, all three face serious threats to their continue existence.

-- These threats include vehicular traffic, illegal dumping, domestic animals, invasive species, and, of course, climate change.
-For these reasons, the IUCN lists it as Endangered.
+- These threats consists of the same dangers that numerous other animals currently face.
+These include vehicular traffic, illegal dumping, domestic animals, invasive species, and, of course, climate change.
+For these reasons, the IUCN currently lists the animal as Endangered.

-- This species also remains isolated to the a tiny area by the rise in sea level and human habitation in its area.
-Finally, this isolation may be the cause for the extreme specialization of the species.
+- In addition, this awesome species also remains isolated to only a very tiny area in the world.
+This isolation has been further reinforced by the rise in sea level and human habitation in its native area.
+Finally, this isolation may be the reason for an extreme degree of specialization displayed by the animal.

-The marvelous Lower Keys Marsh rabbit forms a small-to-medium sized species.
+Regardless of its other distinctions, the marvelous Lower Keys Marsh rabbit forms a small-to-medium sized species.
 Individuals also average about 15 in (380 mm) in length and 2.2-3.8 lbs (1.0-1.7 kg) in weight.
-However, no sexual dimorphism is exhibited.
+However, this remarkable animal displays no discernible degree of sexual dimorphism.

 - Kingdom: Animalia